nprapps/nprapps.github.com/_posts/2016-08-30-pym-v1-release.markdown

 Summary
 -------

-We hope that this release of `Pym.js` will extend its ability to be used by NPR member stations and other customers thanks partially to the new `pym-loader.js` implementation.
+We hope that this release of `Pym.js` will extend its ability to be used by NPR member stations and other customers thanks to the new `pym-loader.js` implementation.

 Interested in using `Pym.js`?
 Please refer to the [user documentation](http://blog.apps.npr.org/pym.js/) and [API documentation](http://blog.apps.npr.org/pym.js/api/pym.js/1.0.0/).